Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation: Discussion

 The proof of Corollary \ref{cor3.1} shows that $u_x(x,t)$ vanishes at least once, for each $t$ as long as $u$ is defined, see also \cite[Theorem 2.3]{freire-ch}.
 As a result, the domain of $u$ cannot be wholly endowed with a PSS structure.
 The answer for the open question mentioned above would only clarify whether we may have open sets that cannot be endowed with a PSS structure (those in which $u$ is constant).
 If its answer is that $c=0$ (which I conjecture, it is the case), then Corollary \ref{cor3.1} would imply that the domain of the solution has a non-countable set of points in which we loss the structure of a PSS equation, but such a set would be of zero measure.
 On the other hand, if the answer to the question is that we may have $c\neq0$, then we would have a situation whose geometric implication should be better understood, but would surely imply on the existence of subsets of the domain of $u$, with positive measure, in which a PSS structure is not allowed.

 Event though the ideas developed and better explored in this paper are mostly concerned with the CH equation, they can used to other PSS equations.
 The main point is that the techniques to deal with Cauchy problems may vary depending on the equation, and this will then impact in how to address the geometric problem.
 This can be seen by comparing the results established in the present paper and those in \cite{nilay,nazime}.
-In a subsequent paper \cite{freire-dp}, qualitative aspects of PSS equations determined by the solutions of the Degasperis-Procesi equation will be reported.
-As will be shown, the ideas introduced in the present manuscript can be applied to this model, but paying the price that they have to be customised in view of the different nature of the equation and the corresponding Cauchy problems.
+Recently, the present ideas have been applied to the Degasperis-Procesi, where connections between the Cauchy problems involving that equation and PSS are investigated, see \cite{freire-dp}.